carpentries-incubator/medical-image-processing/episodes/mri.md

 (432, 432, 30)
 ```

+The three numbers given here represent the number of values *along a respective dimension (x,y,z)*.
+This image was scanned in 30 slices, each with a resolution of 432 x 432 voxels.
+If each voxel were 1 millimeter, then our image would represent something 3cm tall (so to speak), and this seems unlikely.
+However, object here is not human, and could be in theory be scanned on a special MRI machine of any size.
+We can not make a guess from the data we printed here alone about the size of a voxel.
+We will learn one method to do this later in the episode.

 :::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-The three numbers given here represent the number of values *along a respective dimension (x,y,z)*.
-This image was scanned in 30 slices, each with a resolution of 432 x 432 voxels.
-That means there are `30 * 432 * 432 = 5,598,720` voxels in total!

 Let's see the type of data inside of the array.